LucaRomano2/In-kernel-Cuckoo-Hashing/README.md

 ## Test

--The file `test.c` tests the execution of the algorithm simulating an execution with a defined number of commands, terminals (that execute in parallel different commands) and words.
+-The file `test.py` tests the execution of the algorithm simulating an execution with a defined number of commands, terminals (that execute in parallel different commands) and words.
 To execute type on the command line: `python3 test.py NUM_COMMANDS NUM_TERMINALS NUM_WORLDS`.

  \- `NUM_COMMANDS` indicates the number of commands that will be executed in each terminal.